 Rowe Sanctuary's viewing blinds are strategically placed along the Platte River to provide excellent views of the sandhill cranes while they are on their river roost.
 Viewings are scheduled daily during March and early April (see dates & times below), last approximately two hours and are led by trained guides.
 Walking distances to the viewing blinds range from 1/4 to 1/2 mile over relatively level terrain, with a portion of the walk occuring during low light conditions (before sunrise/after sunset).
+To help determine when you should visit, please review our 'Plan Your Trip' page before making a reservation.
 If you would like to bring children or a member of your party has ambulatory issues, please contact us at 308-468-5282 for options.

 To Make a Reservation: